holly948/raincitybikecrew.com/pages/rules.md

 1. Must be located in or near to Vancouver, British Columbia.
 2. No racist/sexist/derogatory/overly NSFW/political/religious content.
 No gore, and no pics of bike accidents please.
 Have some common sense.
 We encourage healthy amounts of swearing.
 Just keep it respectable, no personal attacks.
 3. Advertising other discords, or anything that could be seen as annoying to other users is prohibited.
 This includes self-advertisement and posting links that may be harmful.
-4. We have zero tolerance for inappropriate DM'ing of our members, and this includes no inappopriate messages in chat (weeb/fetish/creepy/porn links or videos, pictures etc.).
+4. We have zero tolerance for inappropriate DM'ing of our members, and this includes no inappopriate messages in chat (weeb/fetish/creepy/porn videos, pictures etc.).

 If you need to report someone from the chat, or if someone is harassing or spamming you through DMs, please message one of the Discord moderators directly.